beacon-biosignals/OndaBatches.jl/talk/src/index.md

 ---

-# extensibility
+# Extensibility

-make sure we always have data from teh same channels, even if they're not present in the data (use zeros instead):
+Make sure we always have data from the same channels, even if they're not present in the data (use zeros instead):

 ```julia